Local Food/Tech Landscape

 Criteria & Caveats

 Here’s the deal, we totally want to debate the finer points of who goes where and who we missed, etc. (preferably over a locally-sourced libation), so please leave us a comment.
-We’ll make adjustments, get in touch, chat via our blog, Facebook, Twitter (or ignore you if you’re being snarky or mean).
+We’ll make adjustments, get in touch, chat via Facebook, Twitter (or ignore you if you’re being snarky or mean).
 Please take note:

 Who’s IncludedThe focus of this infographic is to highlight innovators at the intersection of local food and technology.
 To be included, there must be:

 - Technology integral to the model (just having a snappy website isn’t enough)